Addressing the Risk and Impact of Biological Invasion Under Climate Change

 The introduction of harmful, invasive species is a significant global challenge, and one expected to be complicated by climate change.
 Invasive species can disrupt critical ecosystem services provided by natural ecosystems, such as water provision and purification, climate amelioration, and economic resources.
 Concrete predictions of how biological invasions will take place and affect a particular system under climate change will be imperative for the development of efficient management and conservation plans.

-- the formation of a multidisciplinary working group of researchers and practitioners ready to develop a working framework providing solutions to practioner-identified issues
+- formation of a multidisciplinary working group of researchers and practitioners ready to develop a working framework providing solutions to practioner-identified issues.

 This project received a $10,000 Catalyst Grant in 2018.